Taaitaaiger/jlrs/README.md

  - Structs that can be mapped to Rust include those with type parameters and bits unions.
  - An async runtime is available which can be used from multiple threads and supports scheduling Julia `Task`s and `await`ing the result without blocking the runtime thread.
+ - Crates can export Rust types, methods and functions to Julia using the `julia_module` macro, these crates can be distributed as JLLs.

 NB: Active development happens on the `dev` branch, the `master` branch points to the most recently released version.
-If you want to open a PR for a bug fix, target the `master` branch, if you want to provide another kind of contribution target the `dev` branch instead

 ## Prerequisites

-Julia must be installed before jlrs can be used.
-Only version  1.6 and 1.8 are supported.
-Using version 1.6 requires enabling the `lts` feature.
+Julia must be installed before jlrs can be used, jlrs is compatible with Julia 1.6 up to and including Julia 1.9.
+The Jlrs package must also have been added, if this is not the case it will automatically be added when jlrs is initialized.

 ### Linux